ericelliott/react-pure-component-starter/README.md

 ## Pure Component Factories

-Pure component factories lets you inject your React instance into the component so that you can share a single React instance across your entire app -- even if you load React from CDN for client use (which may save lots of users time, because they'll already have it cached locally).
+Pure component factories let you inject your React instance into the component so that you can share a single React instance across your entire app -- even if you load React from CDN for client use (which may save lots of users time, because they'll already have it cached locally).

-I recommend that all your reusable components use factory exports.
+I recommend that all your reusable components export factories and take a React instance as a dependency.
 It's really easy.
 A regular pure component looks like this:

 ```js
 export default (props) => <h1 {...props }>{ props.title }</h1>;